Executive MBA Career Development

 GEMBA participants have diverse needs for career support.
 You may be part of an organisation where you are already on your way to building a successful career, or you may be looking to progress your career in a new organisation or a new field.
-Our Career Development team addresses both your “internal-career” needs (making the most of your career within your present organisation) and your “external-career” needs (making a change outside your organisation).
+Our Career Development team is dedicated to Executive MBA careers and addresses both your “internal-career” needs (making the most of your career within your present organisation) and your “external-career” needs (making a change outside your organisation).
 In both cases, INSEAD is recognised by companies worldwide as a key source of talent and career development.

 Career Development Activities